-Officials from the Office of Administration - Budget and Planning (B&P) note this section would eliminate the income limits for the individual income tax exemption for social security payments beginning with tax year 2024.
+In response to a similar proposal from 2023 (HCS for SS for SCS for SB 133), officials from the Office of Administration - Budget and Planning (B&P) noted this section would eliminate the income limits for the individual income tax exemption for social security payments beginning with tax year 2024.
 Currently taxpayers who are married filing joint may exempt 100% of their social security income, if their Missouri Adjusted Gross Income (MAGI) equal to or less than \$100,000.
 All other taxpayers may exempt 100% of social security income if their MAGI is equal to or less than \$85,000.